-Following the principles described in Part 2, any reinvestment intervention must be focused in order for improvement to a single property to become part of a noticeable neighborhood-level improvement.
-And an area of focus should serve multiple aims-such as the strengthening of city assets and boosting confidence in neighborhoods vulnerable to decline.
 Examples of targeted areas that would serve multiple aims include the ones mapped above.
 All are in areas with mixed-markets, where market conditions transition from stronger to weaker in just a few blocks-and where focused interventions could serve to stabilize and strengthen key blocks.
 These are also areas where schools, parks, or recent investment represent assets to build from.

 In two of the example focus areas, rental properties predominate and would need to be the center of reinvestment efforts.
 In the other four, single-family homes dominate and would be the primary focus of interventions.

-Examples of interventions focused on homeownership OWN 9
+Examples of interventions focused on homeownership

-Financial aid to first-time buyers Soft-second mortgages to assist with down payment and closing costs; estimated average cost per intervention is \$15,000 Acquire, fix up, and sell single-family homes to owneroccupants Equity partnership with private home rehabbers to pay for abovemarket upgrades and ensure quality of finished product; estimated average cost per intervention is \$35,000 and potentially recoverable at sale Partnerships with existing owner-occupants to support major reinvestments Equity partnership with homeowners to scope and pay for substantial home improvements and modernization; estimated average cost per intervention is \$35,000 and could be treated as a loan that converts to a grant if the homeowner stays in the home for a specified period Examples of interventions focused on rental improvements
+Financial aid to first-time buyers

+Soft-second mortgages to assist with down payment and closing costs; estimated average cost per intervention is \$15,000

+Acquire, fix up, and sell single-family homes to owneroccupants

+Equity partnership with private home rehabbers to pay for abovemarket upgrades and ensure quality of finished product; estimated average cost per intervention is \$35,000 and potentially recoverable at sale

+Partnerships with existing owner-occupants to support major reinvestments

+Equity partnership with homeowners to scope and pay for substantial home improvements and modernization; estimated average cost per intervention is \$35,000 and could be treated as a loan that converts to a grant if the homeowner stays in the home for a specified period

+Examples of interventions focused on rental RENT improvements

-Partnerships with existing or new landlords to support major reinvestments Conditional loans to landlords to match their investments in unit rehabs, with loans converting to grants if all or a share of units in the structure are reserved as affordable units for a set period of time; estimated average cost per unit is \$20,000 Strategic use of affordable housing resources to maintain and expand affordable inventory Use of available federal and state resources by not-for-profits to reinvest in and preserve existing affordable housing units and to expand their inventory in ways that do not produce high concentrations of poverty Other key interventions Investments in public assets Capital upgrades to the parks, schools, or other key assets that exist within or next to the focus Investments in infrastructure Focused improvements to streets. sidewalks, lighting, and trees Investments in neighborhood capacity Support for block clubs and neighborhood leadership development to enhance the neighborhood's ability to advocate for itself and promote neighborliness
+Partnerships with existing or new landlords to support major reinvestments

+Conditional loans to landlords to match their investments in unit rehabs, with loans converting to grants if all or a share of units in the structure are reserved as affordable units for a set period of time; estimated average cost per unit is \$20,000

+Strategic use of affordable housing resources to maintain and expand affordable inventory

+Use of available federal and state resources by not-for-profits to reinvest in and preserve existing affordable housing units and to expand their inventory in ways that do not produce high concentrations of poverty

+Investments in public assets

+Capital upgrades to the parks, schools, or other key assets that exist within or next to the focus area

+Investments in infrastructure

+Focused improvements to streets. sidewalks, lighting, and trees

+Investments in neighborhood capacity

+Support for block clubs and neighborhood leadership development to enhance the neighborhood's ability to advocate for itself and promote neiahborliness

-If two or three focus areas were chosen. a pool of revolving capital from public and philanthropic sources could be used to initiate a modest series of interventions that would have a visible impact and create neighborhood momentum.
+If two or three focus areas were chosen, a pool of revolving capital from public and philanthropic sources could be used to initiate a modest series of interventions that would have a visible impact and create neighborhood momentum.

 Just over \$3 million, for example, could make the following possible: